 The Messiah is suddenly surrounded by a halo of blinding white light and levitates heavenward along with the apparitions of Moses and Elijah, as a voice from the sky greets him as the son of God.
 In order to depict this fundamentally abstract miracle, Raphael resorts to a virtuoso harnessing of the power of light – we can almost feel the blinding celestial rays that light up the mountain top, knocking over Peter, James and John with their superhuman force.
 Raphael in fact combines the events of the Transfiguration with the subsequent Gospel narrative, when Christ’s apostles struggle in vain to cure a young boy possessed by demons – the boy would have to wait for Jesus’ return from the mountain to be successfully exorcised.

-A masterpiece both of composition and colouring, the contrast between the celestial world of divine revelation, suffused with blinding white light, and that of the terrestrial world where extraordinarily realistic figures gesture from the miracle of Christ’s Transfiguration to that of the exorcised boy, shows Raphael as the master of both artistic registers.
+A masterpiece both of composition and coloring, the contrast between the celestial world of divine revelation, suffused with blinding white light, and that of the terrestrial world where extraordinarily realistic figures gesture from the miracle of Christ’s Transfiguration to that of the exorcised boy, shows Raphael as the master of both artistic registers.

 When the raging fever that carried Raphael to his grave struck the painter, the Transfiguration was all but finished.
 According to legend it stood at the foot of his deathbed as Raphael’s condition worsened, silent last will and testament to the man that would be hailed as the “God of Art” on his demise.
 After his death, the painting was displayed for six days in the Vatican, where it caused a sensation.
-Any thoughts of sending it to France were put on permanent hold: The Transfiguration first was sent to the church of San Pietro in Montorio, before finding its way back to the Vatican where you can still see it today in pride of place in the Pinacoteca.
+Any thoughts of sending it to France were put on permanent hold: The Transfiguration was first sent to the church of San Pietro in Montorio before finding its way back to the Vatican, where you can still see it today in pride of place in the Pinacoteca.

 For many it remains his definitive masterpiece, a vivid sign of the irreparable loss suffered by the world of art on April 6, 1520.
 With the death of Raphael, so most stories of art go, came the death of the Renaissance itself.